 We are so glad you joined us!

 Taking Action: Public engagement is an important part of our core mission.
-We know it can be hard to figure out the best way and the best time to engage on an issue.
-We are always looking for collaborative solutions to problems and always try to provide constructive options where possible.
+We always look for collaborative solutions to problems and try to provide constructive options where possible.
 We want to take action to improve and protect the things we love—like Felicita Park and Creek, our wildlife, and our quality of life.
 Each Project Summary has a section that will share information about how we are taking action and how you can too!

 : There are lots of great people and organizations doing wonderful work in our area.
 Our Helpful Links